codedge-llc/pigeon/docs/FCM Android.md

     {:ok, %Pigeon.FCM.Notification{...}}
     ```

-2. Reponses return the notification with an updated response.
+2. Responses return the notification with an updated response.

     ```elixir
     on_response = fn(n) ->